Convolutional neural network: Image recognition

 When applied to facial recognition, CNNs achieved a large decrease in error rate.
 Another paper reported a 97.6% recognition rate on "5,600 still images of more than 10 subjects".
 CNNs were used to assess video quality in an objective way after manual training; the resulting system had a very low root mean square error.

 The ImageNet Large Scale Visual Recognition Challenge is a benchmark in object classification and detection, with millions of images and hundreds of object classes.
 In the ILSVRC 2014, a large-scale visual recognition challenge, almost every highly ranked team used CNN as their basic framework.
 The winner GoogLeNet (the foundation of DeepDream) increased the mean average precision of object detection to 0.439329, and reduced classification error to 0.06656, the best result to date.
 Its network applied more than 30 layers.
 That performance of convolutional neural networks on the ImageNet tests was close to that of humans.
 The best algorithms still struggle with objects that are small or thin, such as a small ant on a stem of a flower or a person holding a quill in their hand.
 They also have trouble with images that have been distorted with filters, an increasingly common phenomenon with modern digital cameras.
 By contrast, those kinds of images rarely trouble humans.
 Humans, however, tend to have trouble with other issues.
 For example, they are not good at classifying objects into fine-grained categories such as the particular breed of dog or species of bird, whereas convolutional neural networks handle this.

-In 2015 a many-layered CNN demonstrated the ability to spot faces from a wide range of angles, including upside down, even when partially occluded, with competitive performance.
+In 2015, a many-layered CNN demonstrated the ability to spot faces from a wide range of angles, including upside down, even when partially occluded, with competitive performance.
 The network was trained on a database of 200,000 images that included faces at various angles and orientations and a further 20 million images without faces.
 They used batches of 128 images over 50,000 iterations.

 Video analysis

 Compared to image data domains, there is relatively little work on applying CNNs to video classification.
 Video is more complex than images since it has another (temporal) dimension.
 However, some extensions of CNNs into the video domain have been explored.
 One approach is to treat space and time as equivalent dimensions of the input and perform convolutions in both time and space.
 Another way is to fuse the features of two convolutional neural networks, one for the spatial and one for the temporal stream.
 Long short-term memory (LSTM) recurrent units are typically incorporated after the CNN to account for inter-frame or inter-clip dependencies.
 Unsupervised learning schemes for training spatio-temporal features have been introduced, based on Convolutional Gated Restricted Boltzmann Machines and Independent Subspace Analysis.
-It's Application can be seen in Text-to-Video model.
+Its application can be seen in text-to-video model.